shibo769/UHDmedi/README.md

 We recommend trying **pogs** first for optimal performance.

-To run the debiasing in the estimation procedure, we are very grateful to [Swager](https://github.com/swager) for providing the `balancHD` package.
-For details and installation instructions, please visit [https://github.com/swager/balanceHD](https://github.com/swager/balanceHD).
+To run the debiasing in the estimation procedure, we are very grateful to [Swager](https://github.com/swager) for providing the functions in `balancHD` package.
+For details about their codes, please visit [https://github.com/swager/balanceHD](https://github.com/swager/balanceHD).

 ## Overview
 We consider a causal mediation model where the treatment $ A \in \{0,1\} $ affects the outcome $ Y $ both directly and indirectly through a set of mediators $ \mathbf{M} \in \mathbb{R}^{q} $.
 The system is defined as: